Jerry-Lees/HomeLab/F5/BIG-IP Classic/ReadMe.md

 will work through some items that could be automated manually to re-enforce the steps to be completed.

 ### Prepare your system

 Through multiple runs, you'll need to prep the systems you are connecting with.
 Run the following after the first run, and every run
 after:

+on the BIG-IPs created prior:

+`tmsh revoke sys license`

+On your local device, remove stored ssh keys:

 `ssh-keygen -f '/home/yourusernamehere/.ssh/known_hosts' -R '$IP1'`
 `ssh-keygen -f '/home/yourusernamehere/.ssh/known_hosts' -R '$IP2'`